D3-J2GWK/D3/README.md

 circle.style("fill", "steelblue");
 circle.attr("r", 30);
 ```
 The above code will change the value of “fill” to the color ”steelblue" for every circle on the page.
-Any value that can be set on the circles( or any element) through css , can be changed by the style method.
-Had we used standard javascript, we would have to explicitly iterate through the “circle” array, this is not the case with D3.
-The .attr works in a manner similar to the .style method.
+Any value that can be set on the circles through css, can be changed using the style method.
+Had we used standard javascript, we would have to explicitly iterate through the “circle” array however D3 does a great job of doing this for us.
+Go D3...GO...The .attr works in a manner similar to the .style method.
 The attribute to be changed is specified first, in the above case the “r” attribute, followed by the value of 30.
-An anonymous function may be used in place of a specific value, this is what allows data to be applied to the html in ways that are visually dramatic.

 ```javascript
 circle.attr("cx", function() { return Math.random() * 720; });
 ```
 The .data method is a crucial part of what makes D3 so powerful.
-It is what binds the data to the selected elements, which can then in turn be assigned to different values or passed into functions as mentioned previously.
-Each piece of data in the array below, will be bound to the circle with a corresponding index in the "circle" array.
+It is what binds the data to the selected elements, which then in turn can be assigned to different values or passed into functions as mentioned previously.
+Each piece of data in the array below, will be imported and bound toa corresponding index and key in the "circle" array.

 ```javascript
 circle.data([32, 57, 112]);
 ```
-Bound data can be passed as the first argument of a function used in an attr or style method, and conventionally it will be represented with a “d”.
-The index of the element within its array is also available as a second argument.
+Bound data can be passed as the first argument of a function used in an attr or style method, and D3 accesses this key using the built-in “d” variable.
+The index of the element within its array is also available as a second predefined variable.
 This can be useful when positioning elements relative to one another in a deliberate manner.

 ```javascript
 circle.attr("cx", function(d, i) { return i * 100 + 30; });
 ```
 in this next example, there is a data array with a 4th element inside, “293.”
-Because 293 does not have a corresponding DOM element to append to, we must use the .enter().append() methods to create an additional circle in which we can provide it with a radius of 293.
+Because 293 does not have a corresponding DOM element to append to, we must use the .enter().append() methods to create an additional circle in which we can provide it with additoinal attributes.
 ```javascript
 var circle = svg.selectAll("circle").data([32, 57, 112, 293]);
 var circleEnter = circle.enter().append("circle");
 ```
 It is necessary when using these methods that elements are appended and selected from their correct parent element.
 In this case: 293 is attached to its parent data, which is the child of circle, which is selected from its parent element of svg.

-The next step takes circles off of the page. similar to previous steps, we have to select an element by following its parent elements. however when removing elements it is as though we are swapping new arrays out with old ones. the .data adds a new array of circle radiuses. the .exit method applies it to the circle variable, and the .remove() method removes the previous array of [32, 57, 112, 293].
+The next step takes circles off of the page. similar to previous steps, we have to select an element by following its parent elements. however when removing elements it is as though we are swapping new arrays out with old ones.
+The .data() method adds a new array of circle attributes and the .exit() method applies passes these existing elements to the .remove() method never to be seen again.
 ```javascript
 var circle = svg.selectAll("circle")
 .data([32, 57]
 circle.exit().remove();
 ```
-you cannot take away an array without both the .exit and the .remove methods.

 ##Final Review
 Now that you have a better understanding of several key D3 methods, specifically .attr() and .style(), we'd like to review one additional visualization followed by a challenge..should you choose to accept...and if we feel up to it, perhaps award some fabulous prizes to "Most Original Data Viz".